In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.

-I’ll have difficult days like we all do and days when plans and dreams are restricted by health but one thing I know, if I can focus on counting my blessings on those days, the clouds pass much more quickly.
+I’ll have difficult days, like we all do, when plans and dreams are restricted by health but one thing I know, if I can focus on counting my blessings on those days, the clouds pass much more quickly.

 My biggest blessing is my amazing husband who has walked this journey with me and stands side by side with me today.
-We have laughed and we have cried over the past six years as each health episode has thrown up new challenges.
+We have laughed and we have cried over the past seven years as each health episode has thrown up new challenges.

 We have even managed to laugh at the unpredictability of my health.
 We can laugh though because we know life can be and is good, even if it is learning to live at a different pace and in a very different way from what is considered “normal”.

 Despite all my body has thrown at me, I still have an overarching feeling of being “Chronically Content”

 So, how on earth can I feel content, even happy, in the midst of all this?

 What’s my secret?

 The simple answer is I love my life.
-My health is just one part of it and my chronic diseases have actually brought chronic contentment in multiple areas of my life.
+My health is just one part of it and chronic disease has actually brought chronic contentment in multiple areas of my life.

 Let me share some of them with you:

 - I spend quality time chatting and laughing with my husband every day,

 - I spend quality time writing, something I love to do.
-I have a blog called “My Medical Musings” and I write articles for “The Mighty”
+I have my blog, “My Medical Musings” and I write articles for “The Mighty”

 - I spend the majority of my day reaching out to others through my online Facebook forum, Medical Musings with Friends.
 Connection with people is so important for my overall well-being and Medical Musings with Friends forum gives as much to me as I give to its beautiful members,